-I have recently been working on a C# .Net Core project.
+I have recently been working on a C# .NET project.
 I like the language and framework.
 My background is in Objective-C, Swift, Python, and others.
-Now that I have a year’s experience in C# and .Net Core, I decided Notic Meet would be written in this language.
+Now that I have a year’s experience in C# and .NET, I decided Notic Meet would be written in this language.
 I also now have a friend helping me with the project.
 Let me explain a bit about what has happened since I last wrote about Notic Meet.

 Switching from SwiftUI to .Net is quite the change.
 Still, due to how busy I was working in C# and then trying to re-learn SwiftUI, focusing on building the project in a language and framework I was rapidly becoming familiar with made sense.
 It has changed priorities a little such as iPad was the original goal, but now we are shooting to launch a web frontend.
 A SwiftUI app may follow, or we might opt for MAUI and use that to create native apps for iOS and Android.
 I have some experience with this, although setting it up will be somewhat of a learning curve.

 I created the project in Visual Studio on my Mac a couple of months ago.
-I created a .Net Core project using C# that makes the Client, Server, and Shared projects into a solution.
+I created a .NET project using C# that makes the Client, Server, and Shared projects into a solution.

 The Client project is the front end.
 The project uses Razor syntax for the pages with the @code block for defining the C# code that handles the logic and data.
 As well as using Razor, we also opted for MudBlazor for the UI components.
 I like the look of MudBlazor, and the bonus is that it provides a quick way to get moving on the front end.
 I have only created a few simple pages for testing login and registration and a page allowing you to update your profile.
 However, having worked with MudBlazor for a year, it will enable the project to move more rapidly from my “limited” experience.